Dr. Amber Pabon

 About Dr. Pabon:

-In addition to her commitment and efforts in strengthening and diversifying teacher education in the College of Education, Dr. Pabon continues developing her qualitative research strands on the lives and histories of black teachers, as well as socially just ontologies and practices in teacher preparation.
-She has published in The Multidisciplinary Journal of Education Research, The Journal of Negro Education, Equity, Excellence and Education, Urban Education and Education Studies.
-Dr. Pabon has also presented her research at several major conferences, including the International Conference on Urban Education, the National Council on Black Studies, the National Council of Teachers of English, the American Educational Research Association and the World Education Research Association.
+Dr. Pabon’s critical qualitative research encompasses two strands: 1) the life histories of Black teachers; and 2) race-related trauma, coping, and healing among Black people.
+Her research has been published in well-respected peer-reviewed journals including The Multidisciplinary Journal of Education Research, The Journal of Negro Education, Educational Studies, Race, Ethnicity, and Education, Equity and Excellence in Education, and Urban Education.
+In addition, Dr. Pabon has presented her research at several major conferences including the International Conference on Urban Education, the National Council on Black Studies, the National Council of Teachers of English, the International Congress of Qualitative Inquiry, the Pennsylvania State System of Higher Education Diversity, Equity, and Inclusion Summit, and the American Educational Research Association.

 • PUBLICATIONS: